tub-lsdi/sema-join/docs/docs/getting-started.md

 - Web-based user interface for accessibility
 - AI-powered column matching to address the future work identified in the paper
-- Modern technology stack for deployment and scalability

 ## Next Steps